JoseRoca/WinFBX/docs/Strings/CRegExp Class.md

 "Chapter \[^1-5]"

 A typical use of a bracket expression is to specify matches of any upper- or lowercase alphabetic characters or any digits.
-The following JScript expression specifies such a match:
+The following expression specifies such a match:

 "\[A-Za-z0-9]"